New York Medicaid Plans Are Responsible for Wage Theft, Lawsuit Charges

 Those insurance plans are the target of the lawsuit.

-They’re also recently the target of lawmakers, advocates, and 1199SEIU, which want to get rid of them altogether.
+They’re also recently the target of lawmakers, advocates, and 1199SEIU, who want to get rid of them altogether.

 New York State Senator Gustavo Rivera represents the 33rd Senate District in The Bronx and currently chairs the Senate Health Committee.